eceltov/V3Project/README.md

 The theoretical approach ranks significantly higher than the others; almost two times better than the baseline for skippable annotations, and over two and a half times better for non-skippable annotations.
 Notably, the 9-grid is closer to the theoretical approach than the baseline for skippable frames, although it should be noted that no perturbations were considered in these graphs.

-Finally, the last experiment was to test whether enlarging the annotation bounding box improved performance, i.e., whether adding some neighboring visual context helps.
-The following graphs show that it actually significantly harms the performance.
+Finally, the last experiment was to test whether enlarging the annotation bounding box improved performance of the theoretical approach, i.e., whether adding some neighboring visual context helps.
+The following graph shows that it actually significantly harms the performance.

 ![Box Sizes](./figures/box_size.png)

 In this graph, box enlargement refers to how many pixels the annotation bounding box was stretched in all four directions.
 For reference, all MVK frames have a resolution of 682x384.
+Due to how long the computation takes, a similar graph for skippable annotations was not produced.

 # Publications and Results